JoergHolz/LocalAdmin/README.md

 | "platform" |String| button will be displayed only on this platform, leave blank for all platforms
 | "browser" | String | button will be displayed only in this browser, leave blank for all browsers

-To get the values, which LocalAdmin uses to the detect the agent, click on the info button right of the top navbar.
+To get the values, which LocalAdmin uses to detect the agent, click on the info button right of the top navbar.

 **"show_path"**